beaverbuilder/documentation/docs/beaver-builder/developer/iframe-ui.md

 ### Loading Styles

 In order to provide a consistent UI for the iframe and the parent window, styles are loaded in both.
-The reason for this is that the styles for the iframe (mainly overlays) and the parent window UI (toolbar, settings, etc.) are all combined within a few files and plugins, if you have Beaver Themer installed.
+The reason for this is that the styles for the iframe (mainly overlays) and the parent window UI (toolbar, settings, etc.) are all combined within a few files and plugins, especially if you have Beaver Themer installed.

 It is currently necessary to load those stylesheets in both the iframe and parent window so that they can be applied to elements rendered in both.
 Third-party developers may also encounter this issue since we recommend enqueuing builder assets using `wp_enqueue_scripts` and checking `FLBuilderModel::is_builder_active`.